2010 Donegal South-West by-election

-A by-election was held in the Dáil Éireann Donegal South-West constituency in Ireland on Thursday 25 November 2010, following the election of Fianna Fáil TD Pat "the Cope" Gallagher to the European Parliament at the June 2009 election.
+A by-election was held in the Dáil constituency of Donegal South-West in Ireland on Thursday 25 November 2010 to fill a vacancy left by the election of Fianna Fáil TD Pat "the Cope" Gallagher to the European Parliament at the June 2009 election.
 Most voters cast their ballots on 25 November 2010; 754 voters on offshore islands (Arranmore, Tory, Inishbofin, Gola, and Inishfree) were entitled to cast their ballots on 22 November.

-The government through a vote in Dáil Éireann decides when by-elections for seats in the lower house are called.
+When a vacancy occurs in the Dáil, the writ for a by-election to fill the vacancy is moved in the Dáil.
 Possessing a small majority in the Dáil, the government had delayed in calling this by-election.
-While there is no specific legal requirement on when to hold a by-election in Ireland, they are generally held within six months of a vacancy occurring.
+There was no specific legal requirement on when to hold a by-election.
 The 17-month gap between the seat becoming vacant and the writ being moved is the longest in the history of the state.

 Sinn Féin senator Pearse Doherty was elected on the fourth count.